 4. Consider Zepbound alternatives

 Talk to your healthcare provider about other Zepbound alternatives that might be more affordable.
 Mounjaro (tirzepatide), for instance, is a once-weekly injectable medication that contains the same active ingredient and dosages as Zepbound.
 It is FDA-approved to help people with type 2 diabetes manage their blood sugar levels.
-Because it’s primarily approved for this condition, Mounjaro may be covered by Medicare, but only if you are taking it to treat type 2 diabetes.
+However, healthcare providers prescribe it off-label for weight loss.
+And because it’s primarily approved for the treatment of type 2 diabetes, Mounjaro may be covered by Medicare, but only if you are taking it to treat type 2 diabetes.

 Get Zepbound Through NP2GO Clinic